alicechang29/jobly-react/tickets.md

 11. in CompanyDetail
     - Should there be optional chaining in the return statement?
 Any better ways?

+12. Make a fetchJobsData combined function for Joblist for duplicate code

+13. Can make getJobs in JoblyApi class to accept a search term.
+Same for getCompanies.
+This might help with ticket #12 as well

 # LEARNING
 For search forms, can keep the state of the input and not clear it out